rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 ![value node](/images/core-concepts/configurations/value-node.png?classes=border,shadow&width=20pc)

 #### FileNode
-A file node holds the actual configuration file containing parameters and data to be applied to the device.
+A FileNode holds the actual configuration file containing parameters and data to be applied to the device.
 *rapyuta.io* configuration parameters allow the user to use any arbitrary file format (eg:images,xml,json,binary) while providing *special overriding behavior* for the **YAML** format.

-FileNodes from a *sub-tree* (a more specific set of attributes and values vis a vis its parent) that **recursively override/extend** the parameters defined in any less specific file node with identical names.
-Subtrees may define entirely new file nodes (with different names), which are used in resolution at that level.
+FileNodes from a *sub-tree* (a more specific set of attributes and values vis a vis its parent) that **recursively override/extend** the parameters defined in any less specific FileNode with identical names.
+Subtrees may define entirely new FileNodes (with different names), which are used in resolution at that level.

 In ***example*** configuration, ***example/sample.yaml***, ***USA/sample.yaml***
-and ***Japan/sample.yaml*** are file nodes such that the last two files may either override or extend the existing ***example/sample.yaml*** file.
+and ***Japan/sample.yaml*** are FileNodes such that the last two files may either override or extend the existing ***example/sample.yaml*** file.
 ![file nodes](/images/core-concepts/configurations/parameters-files.png?classes=border,shadow&width=20pc)